 The Power of Protest—and Its Limitations

-Globally, the proliferation of protests that marked 2019 has continued, despite the restrictions on movement and assembly put in place to contain the coronavirus pandemic—and at times because of those restrictions and the economic hardships they have generated.
-Meanwhile, events in Algeria and Sudan, where protesters ousted individual leaders but have so far been unable to dislodge the entrenched military elites that really hold power, have exposed the limitations of civil resistance.
+Globally, the proliferation of protests that marked 2019 has continued, now fueled by the rising food and fuel prices caused by the war in Ukraine.
+Meanwhile, even as new waves of protest have erupted in authoritarian countries like Iran and more recently China, developments since 2019 in Algeria and Sudan, where protesters ousted individual leaders but have so far been unable to dislodge the entrenched military elites that really hold power, have exposed the limitations of civil resistance.

 Sharing Technology and Tactics

 Global connectedness might be the most significant driver of civil resistance, with protesters exposed to and inspired by social movements they see online.
 They are also learning from other activists by sharing strategies and organizational approaches.
-Demonstrators from around the world, for instance, have emulated Hong Kong’s pro-democracy movement, modeling its leaderless structure but also its tactics, like using umbrellas to protect themselves from tear gas canisters and leaf blowers to disperse the gas.
 But governments are also using technology, as well as transnational repression, to target dissidents, both at home and abroad.

 The Global Scope of Black Lives Matter

-The Black Lives Matter movement that began in the United States has been seized upon by activists around the world, who are deploying similar language, symbols and actions in very different political contexts.
-Because BLM, itself, is drawing on the historical Black liberation struggle, there is space for a variety of movements to seize its expansive vision of justice and apply those demands to their own experiences of racism and prejudice.
+The Black Lives Matter movement that began in the United States was seized upon by activists around the world, who deployed similar language, symbols and actions in very different political contexts.
+Because BLM, itself, draws on the historical Black liberation struggle, there is space for a variety of movements to seize its expansive vision of justice and apply those demands to their own experiences of racism and prejudice.